zloeber/NLogModule/release/NLogModule/docs/Write-Debug.md

 The fourth command writes a debug message, which appears on the console.
 For more information about $DebugPreference, see about_Preference_Variables.

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Understand $DebugPreference
 ```
-PS C:\>Write-Debug "Cannot open file."
+PS C:\> Write-Debug "Cannot open file."
 ```

 This command writes a debug message.
-Because the value of $DebugPreference is "SilentlyContinue", the message is not displayed in the console.
+Because the value of $DebugPreference is SilentlyContinue, the message is not displayed in the console.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Use the Debug parameter to override $DebugPreference
 ```
-PS C:\>$DebugPreference
+PS C:\> $DebugPreference
-SilentlyContinue
-PS C:\>Write-Debug "Cannot open file."
+SilentlyContinue PS C:\> Write-Debug "Cannot open file."
 PS C:\>
-PS C:\>Write-Debug "Cannot open file." -debug
+PS C:\> Write-Debug "Cannot open file." -Debug
 DEBUG: Cannot open file.
 ```

 This example shows how to use the Debug common parameter to override the value of the $DebugPreference variable for a particular command.

-The first command displays the value of the $DebugPreference variable, which is "SilentlyContinue", the default.
+The first command displays the value of the $DebugPreference variable, which is SilentlyContinue, the default.

 The second command writes a debug message but, because of the value of $DebugPreference, the message does not appear.

 The third command writes a debug message.
 It uses the Debug common parameter to override the value of $DebugPreference and to display the debug messages resulting from this command.

-As a result, even though the value of $DebugPreference is "SilentlyContinue", the debug message appears.
+As a result, even though the value of $DebugPreference is SilentlyContinue, the debug message appears.

 For more information about the Debug common parameter, see about_CommonParameters.

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Change the value of $DebugPreference
 ```
 PS C:\>$DebugPreference
-SilentlyContinue
-PS C:\>Write-Debug "Cannot open file."
+SilentlyContinue PS C:\> Write-Debug "Cannot open file."
 PS C:\>
-PS C:\>$DebugPreference = "Continue"
+PS C:\> $DebugPreference = "Continue"
-PS C:\>Write-Debug "Cannot open file."
+PS C:\> Write-Debug "Cannot open file."
 DEBUG: Cannot open file.
 ```

 This command shows the effect of changing the value of the $DebugPreference variable on the display of debug messages.

-The first command displays the value of the $DebugPreference variable, which is "SilentlyContinue", the default.
+The first command displays the value of the $DebugPreference variable, which is SilentlyContinue, the default.

 The second command writes a debug message but, because of the value of $DebugPreference, the message does not appear.

-The third command assigns a value of "Continue" to the $DebugPreference variable.
+The third command assigns a value of Continue to the $DebugPreference variable.

 The fourth command writes a debug message, which appears on the console.